Being self-employed gives you lots of freedom.

 That causes problems if you happen to be on an extended travel schedule–the way my friend JD Roth is spending a year in an RV traveling across the US & Canada– or if you like to be mobile and move every few months and still earning money along the way.

-And the states don’t make it very easy for you as each one sets its own rules for when a tax return is required:
+And the states don’t make it very easy for you as each one sets its own rules for when an income tax return is required:

 - Some states will make you file a return just for spending one day working there.